How To Play All The 'Legend Of Zelda' Games In Chronological And Release Order

 Platform: Game Boy Color

-This is another game that can be debated about where it fits in the lengthy order of Legend of Zelda games, thanks to a small bit of dialogue that caused some confusion, but most can agree that it follows on from A Link to the Past in one way or another.
+This is another title that has sparked a debate about its placement in the lengthy order of Legend of Zelda games, thanks to a small bit of dialogue that caused some confusion, but most can agree that it follows on from A Link to the Past in one way or another.

-We know that the Link in this game has already Tristone and that is one of the biggest clues.
-Plus, he has definitely already defeated Ganon once – maybe even more than that!

 ‘The Legend of Zelda: Link’s Awakening’ (Fallen Hero Timeline)